tugberkugurlu/go-bloggy/web/posts/2011/2011-11-22_12-09-00_wcf-web-api-plays-nice-with-elmah-a-quick-introduction-to-wcf-web-api-httperrorhandler.md

 ---
 title: WCF Web API Plays Nice With ELMAH - A Quick Introduction to WCF Web API HttpErrorHandler
+abstract: See how WCF Web API Plays Nice With ELMAH.
+This blog post is a Quick introduction to WCF Web API HttpErrorHandler
 created_at: 2011-11-22 12:09:00 +0000 UTC
 tags:
 - .net